nus-cs2103/website-base/admin/lectures.md

 ##### Tips for watching lecture videos

 * ==You can watch video lectures at faster speeds== (`x1.25` or even `x1.5`) to save time.
-* Lecture videos require NUSNET login.
+* Lecture videos are distributed from within LumiNUS -> Multimedia channel.
 </box>
 </div>